Reach out! We’re available by email or phone and can answer all of your questions.

 Description

-Cortisone (C21H28O5, Kendall’s Compound ‘E’) was identified by extraction from bovine suprarenal gland tissue.
+Cortisone (C21H28O5, Kendall’s Compound ‘E’) was by bovine suprarenal gland tissue extraction.
 Cortisol and cortisone concentrations vary due to the activity of two 11β-hydroxysteroid dehydrogenases (11β-HSD).
-11β-HSD1 is found primarily in the liver where it converts cortisone to cortisol while 11β-HSD2 is found in tissues such as the kidney where cortisol receptor binding is required.
+11β-HSD1 is found primarily in the liver, which converts Cortisone to cortisol, while 11β-HSD2 is found in tissues such as the kidney where cortisol receptor binding is required.
 This glucocorticoid “shuttle” helps to initiate and regulate the anti-inflammatory response.
-(K017-C1/C5)